Bank Of Africa

 Debt Financing in 2018

-Uganda Development Bank Limited (UDBL) is a public enterprise owned by the Government of Uganda and operates as a Development Finance Institution (DFI).
-Established in 1972, it was the first development finance institution in the country, with a primary objective of promoting and financing development across various sectors of the economy, particularly agriculture, industry, tourism, housing, and commerce.
-UDBL offers debt financing options, including loans, to small and medium-sized enterprises, supporting industries such as agriculture, construction, real estate services, and human capital services, among others.
-The bank plays a crucial role in facilitating economic growth and development in Uganda.
+Uganda Development Bank Limited (UDBL) is a public enterprise wholly owned by the Government of Uganda, established in 1972 as the country's first development finance institution.
+Its primary objective is to promote and finance development across various sectors of the economy, with a focus on agriculture, industry, tourism, housing, and commerce.
+UDBL offers debt financing facilities, including loans, specifically targeting small and medium-sized enterprises.
+The bank serves a diverse range of industries, including agriculture, construction, real estate services, and human capital services, aiming to stimulate economic growth and development in Uganda.

 Development Bank of Nigeria